mohamedbstar413/terraform/projects/book-review-app/README.md

 - Complete AWS infrastructure provisioned via Terraform.
 - Terraform state stored securely in S3 with locking enabled.

+### **Infrastructure as Code Best Practice**
+- Divided the Project into modules each one is responsible for a part of the application.
+- Made the project configuration and variable setting be in a central place in main.tf

 ### **Frontend**
 - S3 bucket hosting React frontend as a static website.
 - Dynamic ALB DNS written to a file and uploaded to frontend S3 bucket for backend connectivity.